c-zhou/oatk/README.md

 ## Dependencies

-- You need the [nhmmscan](http://hmmer.org/) executable to run `oatk` and `hmm_annotation`.
+- You need the [nhmmscan](http://hmmer.org/) executable to run `oatk` and `hmmannot`.
 It could be made available to the program through the environmental path or specified as a program parameter.
-- You also need the organelle gene profile database to run `oatk` and `hmm_annotation`.
+- You also need the organelle gene profile database to run `oatk` and `hmmannot`.
 It could be downloaded from [OatkDB](https://github.com/c-zhou/OatkDB.git).
 There are many pre-built databases ready to use.
 You can also build your own database following the instructions on that page.
 For land plant organelles, while there are databases for several lower-rank taxonomies, the embryophyta is the recommended one to start with.

 ## Run Oatk

 The easiest way is to use the `oatk` wrapper.
-Internally, it consecutively runs three modules: HiFi read assembly with `syncasm`, HMM annotation with `hmm_annotation` and organelle genome extraction with `pathfinder`.
+Internally, it consecutively runs three modules: HiFi read assembly with `syncasm`, HMM annotation with `hmmannot` and organelle genome extraction with `pathfinder`.
 You can also run three components separately as detailed below.

 The `oatk` program also allows you to extract organelle genomes from your own genome assembly graph built from such as [MBG](https://github.com/maickrau/MBG), [Spades](https://github.com/ablab/spades) or [Hifiasm](https://github.com/chhylp123/hifiasm).
 To do this, you need to include the `-G` option amd the input sequence file(s) needs to be replaced by a GFA file.
 It should be noted that `oatk` (and `pathfinder`) highly relies on the sequence and arc coverage (especially the sequence coverage) to solve the genome structure, so the overlap/string graphs constructed from many long-read assemblers (e.g., Hifiasm) are not ideal for complete organelle genome construction.
 Also, different assemblers use different tags for sequence and arc coverage in the GFA file.
 By default, `oatk` (and `pathfinder`) uses `KC:i`, `SC:i` and `EC:i` as the tag for kmer, sequence and arc coverage respectively, where the value of kmer coverage is approximately equal to the product of the sequence coverage and the sequence length.
 This is the default output format for `syncasm`.
 When you use GFA inputs from other assemblers, you may need to explicitly pass this information to `oatk` (and `pathfinder`) with `--kmer-c-tag` (or `--seq-c-tag`) and `--edge-c-tag` options.
 For example, with MBG output, you need to specify `--kmer-c-tag FC:f` and `--edge-c-tag ec:i`, otherwise, all coverage values will be considered as 1, and will probably lead to incorrect genome structures.